 Rhythmic patterns detection

-The R package RAIN (Thaben & Westermark, 2014) from Bioconductor was used to statistically identify rhythmic patterns in the different data collected.
+The non parametric methods implemented in the R package RAIN (Thaben & Westermark, 2014) from Bioconductor were used to statistically identify rhythmic patterns in the different collected data.
+These rhythmic patterns were also independently identified using the cosinusoidal parametrizations developed in the R package CircaCompare (Parsons et al., 2020).

 Three complete diurnal cycles from both photoperiods were used to detect rhythmic patterns in the different data of this study: expression levels of genes, abundance of proteins, maximum potential quantum efficiency of Photosystem II, cells in the different cell cycle phases and carotenoids and starch contents.